The Contract Process

 Types of Contracts

-There are several types of contracts that require units to enter into an agreement with suppliers.
+There are several types of contracts units may use to enter into an agreement with suppliers.

-- Statement of Work (SOW) – a service or good that requires a detailed description of services rendered.
-You will provide a Statement of Work (SOW) outlining the nature of the purchase; this may also include a quote from the supplier.
+- Statement of Work (SOW) – a service and/or good that requires a detailed description of deliverables to be rendered.
+You will provide a Statement of Work (SOW) outlining the nature of the purchase; this may also include a quote from the supplier provided it contains no terms and conditions.
 You will attach the forms to the requisition and a purchase order will be generated upon University Procurement Services' approval.

 - Service Agreement or Master Service Agreement – a contract that may result from an RFP or a supplier request.
 These contracts are negotiated through University Procurement Services.